talkshrey/imobilothon/README.md

 ```bash
 git clone https://github.com/talkshrey/imobilothon
 ```
-2. Navigate to the desired branch :
+2. Navigate to the branch: `frontend`
-   - For Frontend: `frontend`
-   - For Backend: `backend`
-2. Navigate to the project directory: `cd project`
+2. Navigate to the project directory: `cd car-connect`
 3. Install project dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your web browser and visit: `http://localhost:3000`
+5. Open your web browser and visit: `http://localhost:3000/login`
+6. Login with the following credentials: (Username - user1@gmail.com, Password - testpass@123)
+7. Once logged in you can go to the home page (main car screen)

 You should now see the React project running in your browser.